 Protecting your skin from the sun is very important.
 The sun can damage and prematurely age your skin as well as cause cancer.
-It is important to not only wear suncreen but protective clothing and gear like hats and glasses.
+It is important to not only wear sunscreen but protective clothing and gear like hats and glasses.

-Picking a sunscreen can be hard, especially since so many of them are full of harsh chemicals.
+Picking sunscreen can be hard, especially since so many of them are full of harsh chemicals.
 So what are the best and most natural options available for sun protection?

 Badger Balm– This is one of my all time favorites.
 They use non-nano particle zinc oxide and have SPF’s ranging from 15 to 35.
 They even have a bug repellent sun screen!

 Miessence– This is a great sunscreen with a lower SPF at 15 (third parties rated it at 29.5 though).
 It uses at least 70% certified organic ingredients and the rest are naturally produced minerals it contains no synthetic chemicals or GMO’s.